-A person could very quickly lose his mind trying out this or that marketing idea du jour.
+You could very guickly lose your mind trying out this or that marketing idea du jour.
 Is social media really the ultimate answer to getting clients?
-If you hire a public relations firm to toot your horn for you, can you avoid actually having to sell yourself ... yourself?
+If you hire a public relations firm to toot your horn for you, can you avoid having to sell yourself ... yourself?
 If you've been blogging doggedly for ages, will you reap the rewards - eventually?
-All the other lawyers are starting podcasts, so maybe that's the answer.
+Other lawyers are doing podcasts, so maybe that's the answer.

 Well, any marketing expert worth her lengthy contact list will tell you there is no one answer.
 They will also tell you that the answer - a complex combination of multiple tactics - must necessarily be a unique construct for each practice.
 But there is a surefire, uncomplicated way of framing your marketing thinking so that you can create a plan that works - for you.
+It starts with the fundamental question, "What kind of work do you want to do?"